 - Cinnamon – Cinnamon is a spice we start using more often as it gets colder.
 It warms the body and has antibiotic and antiviral properties that make it a great addition to your defenses.
 Cinnamon tea is an excellent way to keep your immune system warmed up and ready each morning.

-- Omega 3s – These omega fatty acids are good fats that decrease inflammation and increase the activity of phagocytes, cells that literally eat the bad guys.
+- Vegan Omega 3s DHA & EPA – These omega fatty acids are good fats that decrease inflammation and increase the activity of phagocytes, cells that literally eat the bad guys.
 Flax seeds, chia seeds, walnuts, and purslane are good vegan options.
 Wild salmon is one of the best sources for any of our non-vegan readers.

 - Adaptogens – There are many herbs that help the body deal with stress and adapt to changes.
 Astragalus and ginseng are two that are especially good at boosting immune function, by increasing white blood cells and interleukins.